EvanHerman/yikes-inc-easy-mailchimp-extender/readme.md

 <strong>Latest Stable Beta Release Candidate</strong>

-This is the development repo for the [YIKES Inc Easy MailChimp Extender](https://wordpress.org/plugins/yikes-inc-easy-mailchimp-extender/) plugin where we work on new features and bug fixes.
+This is the development repo for the [Easy Forms for MailChimp](https://wordpress.org/plugins/yikes-inc-easy-mailchimp-extender/) plugin where we work on new features and bug fixes.

 Feel free to beta test this plugin now, but remember, it's not a stable release.